huwwynnjones/cola_queue/README.md

 the maths on paper to reach it.

 Here is the best solution.
-It relies on recognising that n can be worked backwards, reducing the array-length until it is back until the stating size to find the correct index number.
+It relies on recognising that n can be worked backwards, reducing the array-length until it is back until the size of names to find the correct index number.

 ```
 fn who_is_next(names: &Names, n: usize) -> Name {